-Shareholders entitled to attend General Meetings who vote through distance communication in pursuance of this section 1 shall be counted as present for establishing the quorum of the relevant general meeting.
+Shareholders entitled to attend General Meetings who send postal or electronic votes in pursuance of this section 1 shall be counted as present for establishing the quorum of the relevant general meeting.

-2. The Board is authorised to develop the provisions of section 1 above, establishing rules, means and procedures in accordance with the prevailing state of technology and such forms, conditions, limits and requirements as it may deem fit to supplement the regulation provided herein for distance voting.
-The Board shall also decide when shareholders may start voting through means of distance communication, according to the state and security offered by the available technical means.
+2. The Board is authorised to develop the provisions of section 1 above, establishing rules, means and procedures in accordance with the prevailing state of technology and such forms, conditions, limits and requirements as it may deem fit to supplement the regulation provided herein for postal and electronic voting.
+The Board shall also decide when shareholders may start electronic voting, according to the state and security offered by the available technical means.

-The Board shall publish provisions on the company's website developing and supplementing those of the Regulations of the General Meeting and the date as of which shareholders may start voting through means of distance communication.
+The Board shall publish provisions on the company's website developing and supplementing those of the Regulations of the General Meeting and the date as from which shareholders may cast postal or electronic votes.